Uber, Lyft Win Ballot-Box Battle Over Driver Status in California

 The dispute over worker classification can be traced back to April 2018, when the California Supreme Court adopted a new labor standard in Dynamex v.
 Superior Court that made it harder for companies to treat workers as independent contractors.
 To label someone a contractor under the stricter standard, called the “ABC test,” a company must show it does not directly control the worker, that the work falls outside its usual course of business, and that the worker is “customarily engaged in an independently established trade.”

 In 2019, Governor Gavin Newsom signed Assembly Bill 5, which codified the Dynamex standard into the state labor code.
-The law, introduced by Assemblywoman Lorena Gonzalez, D-San Diego, took effect Jan.
+The law, introduced by Assemblywoman Lorena Gonzalez, a San Diego Democrat, took effect Jan.
 1.

 Uber, Lyft and Doordash vowed to pour at least $90 million into a ballot measure to exempt themselves from the law.
 That amount would more than double during the yearlong campaign.